tony-waters/tony-waters.github.io/_posts/2026-03-13-@OneToOne(fetch = LAZY) Often Doesn't Work.md

 The problem comes from how Hibernate implements lazy loading.
 Hibernate normally uses proxies to defer loading an entity until it is accessed.
-If the association is not on the owning side, it often cannot determine whether a row exists without executing a query, so simply loads the entity immediately.
+If the association is not on the owning side, Hibernate often cannot determine whether a row exists without executing a query, so simply loads the entity immediately.

+So although CustomerB.profile is declared with FetchType.LAZY, in this Hibernate setup the inverse-side one-to-one association was observed to initialize eagerly.
+This is a common limitation of one-to-one lazy loading on the inverse side.

 Lazy loading works reliably when the association is on the owning side with a foreign key.
 Here the foreign key already tells Hibernate whether a related entity exists.